dkozar/react-liberator/README.md

 </Liberator>
 ```

-Or render it to a predefined div:
+Or render it to the predefined element:

 ```js
 <Liberator layerId="foo">